Single Screw pump

 Versatile use in all industries

-Single Screw Pump Applications in Various Industries
+Single Rotary Screw Pump Applications in Various Industries

-Single rotary screw pumps are widely apply to the following fields: foodstuff, beverage, wine-making, paper and pulp, power plants, chemical, petrochemical industries, mining, building industries and environmental engineering.
+Rotary screw pumps are widely apply to the following fields: foodstuff, beverage, wine-making, paper and pulp, power plants, chemical, petrochemical industries, mining, building industries and environmental engineering.
 In petrochemical industries, they are usually applied to deliver crude oil, thick oil, all kinds of catalyst, polymer (polymer injection in oilfield), oil sludge, oily sewage water and public works.

 screw type pump diagram